Energy Resources Policy and Administration

 - Earn a Professional Development Certificate

 This course was created in 1984 at the request of the Administrator of the Bonneville Power Administration (BPA) and has been offered annually ever since.
 For many years, BPA, Northwest utilities, the Energy Trust of Oregon, Northwest Energy Efficiency Alliance, state energy agencies and public utility commissions, law firms with a significant presence in the energy sector, energy consulting companies, advocacy organizations and coalitions, and other energy companies and agencies have encouraged and supported employees that these organizations have identified as future leaders to participate in this course.
 This participant mix leads to lively and informative class discussions.
 In fact, by participating in this class, employers have identified and recruited excellent future employees, and students have found excellent jobs in this fascinating field.
 Many of the Northwest’s most respected energy leaders enrolled in this course earlier in their careers.
 Many have generously returned as guest speakers to help us prepare the next generation of energy leaders.
 BPA administrators have established a tradition of joining us as the concluding guest speaker to explain how he or she is attempting to balance the energy policy and management opportunities and challenges that BPA and the Northwest region are contending with and that we have explored in previous class sessions.
-This year, John Hairston, BPA’s new Acting Administrator and CEO, will join us as our wrap up speaker.
+We plan to invite John Hairston, BPA’s current Administrator, to join us as our wrap up speaker again this year.

 Energy drove the industrial revolution and is driving the post-industrial revolution as well.
 Call centers, mobile phones, and quantum computers all share the need for reliable energy supplies.
 When combined, the transportation, building, and industrial energy industries create, by far, the largest economic sector in the world.
 Because of its socio-economic importance, as well as its substantial environmental footprint, the energy industry is heavily regulated and governed.